-Section 2.1 You can end your membership during the Annual Enrollment Period
+Section 2.2 You can end your membership during the Annual Enrollment Period

-You can end your membership in our plan during the Annual Enrollment Period (also known as the "Annual Open Enrollment Period").
-During this time, review your health and drug coverage and decide about coverage for the upcoming year.
+You can end your membership during the Annual Enrollment Period (also known as the "Annual Open Enrollment Period").
+During this time, review your health and drug coverage and decide about your coverage for the upcoming year.

 - The Annual Enrollment Period is from October 15 to December 7. - Choose to keep your current coverage or make changes to your coverage for the upcoming year.
-If you decide to change to a new plan, you can choose any of the following types of plans: - o Another Medicare health plan, with or without prescription drug coverage. - o Original Medicare with a separate Medicare prescription drug plan. - o Original Medicare without a separate Medicare prescription drug plan. - If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+If you decide to change to a new plan, you can choose any of the following types of plans: - Another Medicare health plan, with or without prescription drug coverage. - Original Medicare with a separate Medicare prescription drug plan.